biaprojects/python-studies/README.md

   And projects:
     - `a - Project_recursion`
       A project that calculates the factorial, it was developed using and not using recursion.
+    - `b - Bank_Account`
+      Iincludes some fundamentals of Object-Oriented Programming (OOP) as encapsulation.
+It contains a class simulating a bank account and a program for basic banking operations.